Treating data as property would be terrible for you

 Limp affected a somber tone.
 "We care about this," he said.
 And I believe him.
 Tech giants like Amazon do care.
 Their business models depend on data collection, and the optics of events like September's are critical to preserving such models.

-Policy makers and advocates of all stripes are fighting to keep your data private, but it feels like a losing battle.
-Even California's Consumer Privacy Act (CCPA) -- the most comprehensive piece of privacy legislation in the country as of 2020 -- only protects consumers part way: companies must inform California citizens of their intent to collect data and they must comply with customer requests to delete said data.
+Policymakers and advocates of all stripes are fighting to keep your data private, but it feels like a losing battle.
+Even California's Consumer Privacy Act -- the most comprehensive piece of privacy legislation in the US as of 2020 -- only protects consumers part way: Companies must inform California citizens of their intent to collect data and they must comply with customer requests to delete said data.
 But after protracted legislative sessions and heartfelt "We care" statements professed on stage, tech giants like Amazon will continue to wring vast quantities of money from the numbers we freely give them.

 The solution might not be arguing harder, but rather refining the terms of the argument.
 Democratic presidential hopeful Andrew Yang recently proposed a seemingly radical idea: Data is a commodity harvested from users, but only corporations can monetize it.
 Why shouldn't we profit from that same data?
 We should begin to think less, Yang says, in terms of privacy and more in terms of property.